instructure/instructure-ui/packages/ui-overlays/src/Popover/README.md

 **DEPRECATED:** Popover will be removed from `ui-overlays` in version 7.0.0.
 Use the [Popover from ui-popover](#Popover) instead.

-### Important Upgrade Notes
-Codemods are available to automatically update imports to the new package as well as any props that have changed.
-However, there are some breaking changes that will need to be addressed manually.
-These changes and other things to note are described below.
-- `Popover.Trigger` and `Popover.Content` are no longer in use.
-The trigger is now defined via the `renderTrigger` prop and the `children` of a `Popover` will be rendered as the content.
-- Some callbacks have changed.
-Instead of `onShow`, `onDismiss`, and `onToggle`, there is only `onRequestShowContent` and `onRequestHideContent`.
-When Popover is controlled, these callbacks will also be fired as prompts for updating the `isShowingContent` prop.
-<br/><br/>

 Popovers are actionable containers that are triggered by click.
 When opened, it remains connected with element that triggered it.
 Popovers are on the same hierarchy as the [Tray](#Tray) but contains less content.

 ```js